What Does It Cost to Build an AI System in 2026? A Practical Look at LLM Pricing

-Before diving into numbers, it’s important to understand what actually makes up the cost of an AI system today — especially when you're working with prebuilt LLMs rather than training from scratch.
+Before diving into numbers, it’s important to understand what actually makes up the cost of an AI system today — especially when you’re working with hosted LLMs rather than training a model from scratch.

 Here’s what typically contributes to the overall budget: